£100.00 – £350.00

 All visitors to the Hospice must wear the required PPE, which will be provided.
 Please do not come to the hospice if you have symptoms, are self-isolating or been in contact with someone with symptoms.

-Thank you for your support and patience over this difficult time, and for helping to protect our patients and staff.
+Thank you for your support and patience, and for helping to protect our patients and staff.

 Director of the Hospice Charitable Trust